-Director of the Student Health Service at Rice University
+Executive Director of the Hall Health Center at the University of Washington

 Con to the question "Should Performance Enhancing Drugs (Such as Steroids) Be Accepted in Sports?"